 The majority of our Fifth Form will return to Bancroft’s in September to join our Sixth Form and we hope their A level experience will be more “normal” and settled.
 Others are moving on from Bancroft’s and we wish those every success in their futures.

-We thank all staff who worked so hard to support all pupils in public examinations years, and especially under such difficult conditions, since March.
+We thank all staff who worked so hard to support all pupils in public examination years, they too have faced new challenges.

 Following the challenges these two year groups faced and overcame, they will be very well placed to navigate life’s usual uncertainties, as well as whatever new ones might emerge, with great confidence and a broad perspective.Simon Marshall, Head